Covid-19 Frequently Asked Questions

 Is there accommodation available from January 2021?

-There are variety of accommodation options available to all City students.
+There are a variety of accommodation options available to all City students.
 For most up to date information on room availabilities and costs please visit our website.

 If you are interested in staying at a particular hall please contact us two weeks prior to arrival.